 AIRAVATA ELEPHANT GOD | Sharon Henry

 The Erawan Museum Bangkok honours Hinduism beliefs and elephant symbolism with a massive three headed elephant statue.
-The elephant meaning refers to Erawan of the Hindu Deities – the Elephant God.
+The elephant is a statue of Erawan, the Elephant God of the Hindu Deities.

 Buddhist Prayer in Progress

 Climbing barefooted into the belly of a three headed elephant statue is quite the experience, Bangkok is full of surprises.

 We’re following a Buddhist chant, which gets louder the higher we go.
 A little dizzy from a spiral staircase climb we step into a softly lit temple; a blue astrology mural covers the entire curved room.